nabilsaad32/convid_V1.0/README.md

 ## Overview

-This Python FFmpeg app is a versatile tool designed to simplify and automate video and audio processing tasks.
-Leveraging the power of FFmpeg through Python, this app provides a user-friendly interface to access FFmpeg's extensive features and functionalities.
+This Python FFmpeg app with Gtk3 gui, is a versatile tool designed to simplify and automate video and audio processing tasks.
+Leveraging the power of FFmpeg through Python, this app provides a user-friendly interface to convert media files format using FFmpeg
 ## Features

-- Convert video and audio formats
+- Convert videos and audios formats

 ## Installation